carpentries-incubator/pangenomics/_episodes/07-pangolin.md

 ~~~
 {: .output}

-Using the organisms list, we can run the `annotate` module of PPanGGOLiN, which will not really annotate the genomes, because they are already annotated, but it will integrate them into it's special `.h5` file that will be
+Using the organisms list, we can run the `annotate` module of PPanGGOLiN, which will not really annotate the genomes because they are already annotated, but it will integrate them into its special `.h5` file that will be
 used as input and output in all of the steps.

 ~~~